termctrlseq/bash-auto-comp/README.md

 An interactive completion menu for Bash that appears directly on the command line.

-Instead of repeatedly pressing `Tab` to cycle or list completions, this project lets you browse completion candidates in an interactive terminal interface while keeping your current command line visible.

 The project uses Bash's existing programmable completion system as its completion source—it does **not** implement its own completion logic.

 ![Autocomplete demo](bash_auto_comp.gif)